-- Ensure funding levels are appropriate to sustain the School's current offer by: - mapping and costing the entire scope of our provision in a way which unambiguously demonstrates the funding it requires; - engaging in a dialogue with Local Authority about our funding model and future-proofing finance of the school.
+- Ensure funding levels are appropriate to sustain the School's current offer by continuing to: - map and cost the entire scope of our provision in a way that unambiguously demonstrates the funding it requires. - engage in a dialogue with the Local Authority about our funding model and future-proofing finance of the school.